Imperial Half Bushel • 831 N. Howard Street • Baltimore MD 21201 • USA

 1400-10.jpg (38245 bytes) 1400-10.
 Antique American Silver Small Waiter of shaped circular form on three cast foliate scroll feet, the surface engraved with floral decoration within cast molded rim; made by Charters, Cann & Dunn and retailed by Ball, Tompkins & Black, both of New York NY, 1848-1851.
 Mono "AWS".
 0.75" high, 6.88" diameter, 9.1 troy oz. $ 550.

 1408-02.jpg (37819 bytes) 1408-02.
-Antique American Silver Coffee Pot in a double swell form on domed foot, the sides, spout and handle chased with floral and foliate decoration, the foot with similar applied band, the cover with small dome topped by cast Chinaman finial; marked by Samuel Kirk and struck with the Baltimore City marks used by assayer Samuel Steele c.1831-1834 11.25" high, 12.75" long, 5.12" foot diameter, holds 4.5 pints, 40 troy oz.
+Antique American Silver Coffee Pot in a double swell form on domed foot, the spout, handle, and sides chased with floral and foliate decoration, the foot with similar applied band, domed cover with cast Chinaman finial; made by Samuel Kirk and struck with the Baltimore assay marks used by Samuel Steele c.1831-1834 11.25" high, 12.75" long, 5.12" foot diameter, holds 4.5 pints, 40 troy oz.
 Mono erased.
 Split in cover decoration. $ 3,000.

 1146-31.jpg (39066 bytes) 1146-31.
 Antique American Silver Tea Pot in the 'Empire' style; marked by Samuel Kirk and struck with the Baltimore City marks used by assayer Samuel Steele c.1834-1843.
 Mono "JAH".
 9.5" high, 10.5" long, 4.75" foot diameter, holds 3.25 pints, 31.4 troy oz.
 Handle a bit loose due to insulator shrinkage. $ 2,500.